-While it may be difficult to tell the difference between adhesive and heat transfer vinyl for a newbie in the world of crafting, we’re here to tell you everything you need to know to set the two apart.
+While it may be difficult to tell the difference between adhesive and Heat Transfer Vinyl for a newbie in the world of crafting, we’re here to tell you everything you need to know to set the two apart.
 From their application process to purpose, they’re quite different.
 This article will walk you through their differences, individual characteristics and uses.

 We’ll give it to you straight, the main difference between adhesive and heat transfer vinyl is the backing.
 Adhesive vinyl comes with a paper backing, which when peeled off, exposes a sticky side which is pasted on the material of choice.
 Heat transfer vinyl, on the other hand, comes with a smooth backside which isn’t sticky.
 It’s printed using heat and pressure, which activates it.